Environmental Economics and Management

-Environmental Economics and Policy (EEP) prepares you for a career that requires balancing environmental sustainability and economic development goals.
+Environmental Economics and Management prepares you for a career that requires balancing environmental sustainability and economic development goals.
 It is a broad, integrated study of environmental economics, corporate environmental management, public finance, economic development and environmental sciences.

 The major develops economic analysis skills and basic environmental science knowledge and applies these skills and knowledge to analyze the role of environmental considerations in economic decisions of governments, firms and households.

-The Environmental Economics and Policy major prepares you for employment opportunities with state, federal and international government agencies, environmental interest groups, environmental consulting firms and industry.
+The Environmental Economics and Management major prepares you for employment opportunities with state, federal and international government agencies, environmental interest groups, environmental consulting firms and industry.

 The major also offers students the opportunity to prepare for graduate study in environmental economics or environmental policy studies programs.

-To see courses required in this major, visit the Environmental Economics and Policy major listing on the MSU course catalog.
+To see courses required in this major, visit the Environmental Economics and Management major listing on the MSU course catalog.

 Environmental Management Specialist